 Demand response is a program that lets you control your electricity use by using smart devices to reduce your energy use during peak hours.
 You can control your air conditioner, oven, washing machine, and dishwasher to ensure they’re only running when no one is home or at night.

 Demand Response reduces the amount of energy we need from the grid during peak times.
 This helps keep the grid stable and can lower everyone’s power bill!
 But what if, Instead of each individual home doing their small part, Bitcoin Data Centers would do the same thing of that 1 million homes, giving the energy back, instantly, dialing back the Bitcoin Data Center’s power consumption!

-By harnessing the power of Bitcoin Miners and remote controls, we can create a demand response program that will save us all money.
+By harnessing the power of Bitcoin Miners and remote controls, we can create a demand response program that will save us

 As stated above, these programs allow utility companies to lower their customers’ power bills when there is excess supply.
 For example, let’s say Bitcoin Data Center uses 10MW (MegaWatt) of energy during peak demand, which Bitcoin Data Center could dial back to only using 1MW, instantly adding 9MW back to the grid.
 This process saves Power Company Millions of dollars.
 In theory, your utility provider could pass some of those savings to each home it serves power for.